 Thank you for your prayers and expressions of support for the safety of our clergy and people in the Diocese of Jerusalem.
 Please circulate this appeal as widely as possible, so that our hospital can be in a position to extend emergency medical services to those casualties caught in the crossfire.
 Thank you once again for your prayers and support, especially in this present, very grave situation.

-via our dedicated CAF Appeal page here
+Individuals can donate online via our dedicated CAF Appeal page here

 On Saturday 7th October JMECA received notification of the emergency appeal from Suhaila Tarazi, director of the al-Ahli Arab hospital in Gaza: